What is the Cambridge Lower Secondary Checkpoint Global Perspectives?

 Do learners need to use a particular citation format when referencing sources?

-There are four Challenges in Stage 9 because preparing for Checkpoint takes approximately the same lesson time as two Challenges.
+Preparing for Checkpoint takes the same lesson time as two Challenges (approximately 12 hours).

 Checkpoint is optional so you can offer it if it suits your school.
 If you choose not to offer it, you can look at other options, for example extending the time you spend on the other Challenges in Stage 9.

-Where can I find out more information about the Cambridge Lower Secondary Global Perspectives programme and Checkpoint assessments?
+Where can I find out more information about Cambridge Lower Secondary Global Perspectives and Checkpoint assessments?